AnyDSL/anydsl.github.io/Device-Code-Generation-and-Execution.md

 Calling runtime functions for a platform or device that is not present terminates the program.

-Note: HSA platform is tested on a system using the [ROCm](https://github.com/RadeonOpenCompute/ROCm) 3.3 software stack provided by AMD.
+Note: The AnyDSL meta project provides a [config-rocm.sh.template](https://github.com/AnyDSL/anydsl/blob/master/config-rocm.sh.template) to build all dependencies for the HSA platform using the [ROCm](https://github.com/RadeonOpenCompute/ROCm) software stack provided by AMD.

 ## Memory Management